CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-logfiles-names.md

 | [pom-retries](rest-pom-retries-logfile)           | Info about mails sent via Publisher for which we retry a delivery  |
 | [pom-unsubscribes](rest-pom-unsubscribes-logfile) | Info about mails sent via Publisher that triggered an unsubscribe  |

-To download a log file please see the links under "More information".
+To download a log file please see the links under "More information" to find the instructions for the desired logfile format.

 ## PHP Example

-The following PHP script demonstrates how to use the API method:
+The following PHP script demonstrates how to use the API method.
+Don't forget to substitute the date in the URL (YYYY-MM-DD format).

 ```php
 // dependencies